Last Updated on August 15, 2023 by Avia

 Nature Reinforces a No-Drama Zone

 Rather than be paralyzed or traumatized, I look to Nature.
 I ask, “WWND?” (what would Nature do)?
-In the throes of unwanted feelings or adjustments, Nature beckons stillness, surrender, serenity.
+In the throes of grief or unwanted feelings or adjustments, Nature beckons stillness, surrender, serenity.

 Seeking succor in Nature’s majesty, I see very few tantrums.
 I do not sense self-destructive behavior.
 There is no ego crashing through the forest screaming out, “Why me?!
 WhatamIgonnadonow!?!
 WTF!?”
 Nope.
 Nature is both constant and revolutionary.
 In fact, Nature and spiritual growth go hand-and-hand because it reinforces calm, grounded, tranquility.